mojsony/api-descriptions/device/device-guide.md

 ﻿<span class="icon"></span>Device API Guide
 =========================
-Device API enables you to register devices, mange device statuses, enable device for push notifications etc.
+Device API manages customer owned devices such as mobile phones and tracks state of bank issued devices such payment cards and authentication devices such as hardware tokens.

+> ##THIS API GUIDE IS UNDER CONSTRUCTION.
+COME BACK SOON.

 Key Resources
 -------------
-Device API has only one top level collection resources:
+Device API has only two top-level collection resources: `owned-devices` and `issued-devices`

 Resource | Description
 ----------- |-----------
-*devices*  | Includes basic data about devices such as nickname, device imei, device status, customer etc. Beside this basic data it contains some data whichregards push notifications.
+*owned-devices*  | Devices owned by customer such as mobile phone, smart watch or tablet.
+Devices are registered in order to enhance security during authorization checking and to enable push notifications.
+*issued-devices* | Devices issued by bank such as payment cards and hardware tokens.
+Besides basic details, resource exposes status of the device.

 Getting started tutorial
 ---------------